Master's Programs in Talent Development

-Welcome to Master's Degree Programs in Talent Development
+Welcome to Master's Degrees in Talent Development

 A Different Approach to Talent Development

 Texas State University offers master's degrees in secondary education - talent development and in elementary education - talent development.
 We offer both the Master of Education (M.Ed.) degree and the Master of Arts (M.A.) degree.

-- Increasing equity in education
+- Increasing equity in education and society

-- Developing skills for changing their own practices
+- Developing skills for changing their own practices and for unlearning

-- Engaging responsively with the world and with the pressing questions of the times
+- Engaging with the world and with the pressing questions of the times